Issa Vegas Does Stretches In A Sexy Pink Bikini For Cheeky Instagram Post

 The model appeared to have just taken a dip in the water, wearing her long, blond locks down and soaking wet.
 She kept her caption simple and added a single red heart emoji to the end of her words.

-It has not taken long for her fans to notice the sultry snap.
+It has not taken long for fans to notice the sultry snap.
 More than 31,000 have double-tapped the update, and 300-plus left comments.
 Most Instagrammers were quick to gush over Issa’s curvaceous body while a few more struggled to find the right words, commenting with emoji instead.

 “My queen!
-You are so beautiful and I love this,” one follower wrote, adding several flames to the end of their comment.
+You are so beautiful and I love this,” one follower wrote, adding several flames to the end of the comment.

 “Simply amazing and kind and beautiful and the bikini is something that dreams are made of,” a second social media user added.